zandi/ebpf-stack-pivot-detection/whitepaper.md

 The closest readily found existing work to our technique is found in ROPGuard which implements a TIB-based check, among others, to protect Windows programs at runtime without modification.
-However our work protects Linux programs without this readily available stack information in the kernel, and without any program modification, by leveraging the more recent eBPF system.
+However our work protects Linux programs without this readily available stack information, and without any program modification, by leveraging the more recent eBPF system.

+We should note that "Baseline Is Fragile: On the Effectiveness of Stack Pivot Defense", published at the 2016 IEEE 22nd International Conference on Parallel and Distributed Systems (ICPADS) demonstrates defeating TIB-based protections by modifying the TIB in the attack, since the TIB is writeable from userland.

 A more thorough review of prior work can be found in Appendix I.